20 Cool Summer Activities In Korea: Korean Summer 2024

 Summer Weather

 The first half of summer in Korea is hot and humid, with high chances of rain.
 Rainy season runs from mid June to late July.
 However, it’s not always raining, but there is a high chance of it.
 Evenings are cooler, but still warm.
+Stuck in Korea when it rains?
+Check out these Seoul rainy day activities or Busan rainy day activities in case the weather doesn’t go your way.

 The second half of summer runs from late July to early September and is mostly hot and humid.
 Really hot.
 The temperatures can get up to 40 degrees (the humidity makes it feel hotter than it is) and it’s over 20 degrees even at night.